Space Syntax-guided Post-training for Residential Floor Plan Generation: Literature Review

-These advances collectively motivate our SSPT design: we retain the strong geometric prior learned by pre-training, while using a deterministic space-syntax oracle to enable knowledge-guided post-training through both iterative retraining and PPO-based reinforcement learning.
+These advances collectively motivate our SSPT design: on the basis of preserving the geometric generation ability of the pre-trained generator, we use SSIO to provide computable space-syntax feedback for knowledge-guided post-training through both iterative retraining and PPO-based reinforcement learning.